Juan-Jones/blogsphere/content/blog/how-to-start-a-podcast.md

 ### 4. Purchase Web Hosting Plan

 You must purchase a web-hosting plan if you want to launch a professional podcast.
 The most common question most beginners have is ‘how do I know which web hosting company to pick’?
 Well, it depends on the nature of your blog.
-If you have a shopping blog, you probably should consider [Shopify](/recommends/shopify), [Web.com](/recommends/web-com), or [Networksolutions](/recommends/network-solutions).
+If you have a shopping blog, you probably should consider {{< cloakedlink "Become a Shopify Expert" "https://shopify.pxf.io/c/3661625/1728804/13624" "Recommends Shopify" >}}, Web.com, or {{< cloakedlink "Networksolutions" "https://shopify.pxf.io/c/3661625/1728804/13624" "Recommends Networksolutions" >}}.
 Web Hosting companies that specialize in the eCommerce industry.
 However, if you have a content site, you can use just about any company.

 It’s important to understand, Web Hosting can get expensive.
 Therefore, you should search for inexpensive Web Hosting companies like Bluehost, Google, or WordPress.

 ### 5. Get a Domain Name

 It is advised to simultaneously get a domain name and Web Hosting plan.
 For the simple fact, most companies will give you a discount when you purchase bundle packages.
-The top 3 I recommend are [Namecheap](/recommends/namecheap), [Domain.com](/recommends/domain-com) and Google Domains.
+I recommend {{< cloakedlink "Web.com" "https://web.yoxl.net/c/3661625/362108/1642" "Recommends Web.com" > }} and Google Domains.
 These companies are not only renowned but also offer cost-effective solutions.

 ### 6. Get Equipment